crdbl/crdbl/apps/api/src/routes/README.md

 - The endpoint first attempts to find a credential by id.
 If not found, it checks if the id is an alias and resolves it to the credential's UUID.
 - If neither is found, a 404 error is returned.
-- The verification result is cached locally with an expiration time of 1 hour.